flarum/flarum.github.io/_docs/extend/internationalize.md

 There were good reasons for doing it this way.
 For one thing, it made it easy to turn the second half into a link.
 And since the second translation is reused elsewhere, keeping it separate seemed like a no-brainer.

-But there were problems with this approach.
-The hardcoded space seemed likely to pose issues for some localizers, as mentioned above.
-And splitting this text into two strings would make it impossible to render the line as a single sentence with the link embeded in the middle:

 > If you don't have an account yet, you can [sign up](#) instead!